 - Add the kombucha scoby.

-- Cover the container with the fabric and rubber band.
+- Cover the opening with the cloth and secure with rubber band.

-This step is often called First fermentation or F1.
+This step is often called first fermentation (F1).

 - Ferment at room temperature for 10 to 15 days.